rsthilaire1/the-bugdatabase/README.md

 https://drive.google.com/file/d/1iB56HnCGKVmveiYGWzdoQTgWDvtV-D9s/view?usp=drive_link

 complete setup intructions included.
-This kit contains a well established software problem report databae.
+This kit contains a well established software problem report database.
-If you have Microsoft Access versions 2007-2013 64 and with the kit 32 bit versions you won't need the runtime vesions The msaccces.exe shortcut contails a pointer that facilitaes runtime access with the full versions of this access database.
+If you have Microsoft Access versions 2007-2013 64, and with the kit 32 bit versions, you won't need the runtime versions.
+The msaccces.exe shortcut contains a pointer that facilitaes runtime acces susing the full versions of this access database.